Siena: Art

 Over the centuries, Siena has had a rich tradition of arts and artists.
-The list of artists from the Sienese School include Duccio and his student Simone Martini, Pietro Lorenzetti and Martino di Bartolomeo.
+The list of artists from the Sienese School include Duccio and his student Simone Martini, the brothers Pietro Lorenzetti and Ambrogio Lorenzetti, and Martino di Bartolomeo.
 A number of well-known works of Renaissance and High Renaissance art still remain in galleries or churches in Siena.
+In 2024 and 2025, an exhibit titled Siena: The Rise of Painting, 1300–1350, was held in the Metropolitan Museum of Art in New York and the National Gallery in London.

 The Church of San Domenico contains art by Guido da Siena, dating to the mid-13th century.
 Duccio's Maestà, which was commissioned by the City of Siena in 1308, was instrumental in leading Italian painting away from the hieratic representations of Byzantine art and directing it towards more direct presentations of reality.
 And his Madonna and Child with Saints polyptych, painted between 1311 and 1318, remains at the city's Pinacoteca Nazionale.

 The Pinacoteca also includes several works by Domenico Beccafumi, as well as art by Lorenzo Lotto, Domenico di Bartolo and Fra Bartolomeo.